losrobbos/coding-advanced-resources/README.md

 There are some fundamental decisions to take upfront:
 - How to <b>align</b> all team members to a certain design?
 - How to create & split <b>tasks</b> in the team?
+- How to schedule meetings to track progress & discuss issues?
+Daily?
+Two times a day?
+Once a week?
+Or pair programming the whole day?
 - How to use <b>Git</b> & GitHub in the team to bring our features together?
 - How to setup simple rules for code <b>formatting</b> in order to prevent accidental file changes & merge conflicts?
 - Assure usage of <b>same versions</b> of libraries for the whole team (e.g. no mix of React 17 and 18, Material UI 4 and 5, Node 12 and 16, etc)